Keeping our children safe is our highest priority. In assemblies we often talk about children needing these things

 Excellent attendance is expected of all children.
 However, in the event that a child is unwell parents are asked to report absence by 9.30 am on the first day.

 On the rare occasions where a child’s attendance and punctuality causes concern, the school may work closely with the Local Authority’s Attendance Improvement Officer (AIO).
 Attendance rates are reported each term to the LA, annually to the government, and to all parents/carers at the end of the academic year.
 Positive systems are in place to encourage children to attend regularly and punctually.
 The school may issue fixed penalties to parents/carers who do not ensure good attendance and punctuality.

 In exceptional circumstances, leave of absence may be requested in writing by submitting a letter to the headteacher at least 30 days in advance, and explaining the exceptional circumstances in detail.
 For more information, see our Attendance Policy.

 Appointment and induction of staff and work placements

 All staff appointed to work in school have a criminal records search called a DBS check.
 This search highlights people who have a criminal record or if previous allegations have been made against them.
 If any member of staff is found to have a criminal record, the appointment is reconsidered by the headteacher and the Governing Body.
 The LA is informed directly by the Disclosure and Barring Service.

 We have a Safer Recruitment Policy.
-The headteacher and deputy headteachers have undertaken relevant training.
+The headteacher, senior leadership team and some governors have undertaken relevant training.
 They sit on all appointment panels where the candidates are external applicants.
 Newly appointed staff are assigned a mentor for their induction period.
 It is the responsibility of the mentors to familiarise new staff with procedures, policies and safeguarding practices, which affect the health and safety of all at school, especially the children.

 Induction of volunteers